 Finalize source language document

 Prior to beginning translation, the document to be translated should be finalized.
-The survey questionnaire in the source language (usually English) will be formatted for paper-and-pencil administration during the pre-test.
+The survey questionnaire in the source language (usually English) will be formatted for paper-and-pencil administration during the questionnaire pretest.

 Identify and train translation team